JamesBremner/timberYard/README.md

  - the allocation of odered timbers to inventory timbers
  - the cuts required to match the oder.
  - the remaining inventory after the order is fulfilled.

+See the wiki for input and output file formats and an example run